 (June 2009) Sun Position - Represents hour and date lines vs. the azimuth and the height of the sun.

 (August 2009) Star and Sun Clock for the Northern Hemisphere - An essential extension of my Star Clock (below) with the pozition of the sun among the stars (the ecliptic).

 (August 2009) StarSun.zip contains the previous "Star and Sun Clock" and also a file StarSunZ.bas with added drawings of the zodiacal constellations ("Z" for Zodiac).
 The drawing resembles an astrolabe with "overhead" view which is a standard for the star maps.
 Unzip all files in one directory.
 Read the instruction for use and printing in the beginning of the file.

 (September 2009) Sundial correction is a modification a Fer de Vries' macro.
 It shows the total correction, i.e. the Equation of Time + the Longitude correction in both Civil and Daylight Savings Time.

 sundial for the whole year.
 See a picture.

 (October 2017) Quadrant sundial for any separate month.
 The reading of the time is much more easier and accurate! (picture)

-Perpetual Calendar with Moon
+Cylindrical Perpetual Calendar

-zip file and see a picture.)
+zip file with instructions and see a picture.)